Edition for Web Developers — Last Updated 3 June 2023

 identifier, nor provide a formal DTD.

-According to the XML specification, XML processors are not guaranteed to process
+According to XML, XML processors are not guaranteed to process

 the external DTD subset referenced in the DOCTYPE.
 This means, for example, that using entity references for characters in XML documents